Fordow Uranium Enrichment Plant: 2025 Israeli and American airstrikes

 On 24 June The New York Times and CNN reported that a preliminary battle damage assessment by the Defense Intelligence Agency had concluded with low confidence that the U.S. strikes had set back Iran's nuclear program by a matter of months.
+The same day, however, Institute for Science and International Security analysts David Albright and Spencer Faragrasso were able to confirm that facility's enrichment hall had been successfully penetrated, and likely took Fordow out of operation, noting that following the U.S. airstrikes on Fordow, satellite imagery showed "at least one penetration hole located above the buried enrichment hall caused by a GBU-57 bunker buster.
+It is reported by the U.S. Department of Defense that at least two GBU-57’s (MOP) attacked the site, possibly in an attack where one followed the other through the same penetration hole in a “double tap” strike.
+As a result, the site is likely destroyed and knocked out of operation.
+No damage was observed in satellite imagery of the complex being constructed underneath Mt.
+Kolang Gaz La."
 On 25 June, Trump stated that people sent by Israel confirmed the destruction of the site.
 Following a classified Senate briefing on June 26th Senator Tom Cotton, who leads the Senate Intelligence Committee, was more definitive.
 He said the strikes would "protect the world from the risk of an Iranian nuclear weapon for years."

 On 1 July, Iran built a new access road and deployed equipment to the site following last, according to The Wall Street Journal.
-Analysts from the Institute for Science and International Security believe Iran is preparing for downhole inspections to assess damage.
+However, analysts from the Institute for Science and International Security believed Iran was preparing for downhole inspections to assess damage.

 On 2 July, Iran's foreign minister Abbas Araghchi said in an interview with CBS that "No one exactly knows what has transpired in Fordow.
 That being said, what we know so far is that the facilities have been seriously and heavily damaged".

 On 22 July, Araghchi said in an interview with Fox News that the American strikes had "destroyed" Iran's nuclear facilities, but insisted that the country would continue to pursue uranium enrichment as a matter of national pride.

-On 26 September, commenting to Reuters for the first time about the US attack on Fordow, Rafael Grossi confirmed that "almost all sensitive equipment" at the site had been destroyed.
+On 26 September, commenting to Reuters for the first time about the US attack on Fordow, IAEA chief Rafael Grossi confirmed that "almost all sensitive equipment" at the site had been destroyed.
 However, he also stated that if Iran chose to further enrich their existing stockpile of uranium to 90 percent, it would only take them a few weeks to complete the process.